Our aims are :

 To highlight its place in the history of peoples and civilizations.

-- to collect, preserve and disseminate evidence relating to its history and
+To collect, preserve and disseminate evidence relating to its history.

-The Academy came into being in 1984 on the initiative of a Frenchman, André-Paul Bastien with our inaugral meeting held in Paris in 1985.
+The Academy came into being in 1984 on the initiative of a Frenchman, André-Paul Bastien with our inaugural meeting held in Paris in 1985.
 Initially based in Italy it moved to France in 1992.
 The Academy has always tried to promote knowledge and research about tobacco pipes and their use in every era, in all parts of the world and from every angle, whether cultural, artistic, scientific, sociological or ethnographic.
-In 2008 we moved our head office to Liverpool where it is housed within the School of Archaeology, Classics and Egyptology at the University, under new charitable articles of association (Registered Charity Number 1126166) and new Internal Rules.
+In 2008 we moved our head office to Liverpool, in the UK, under new charitable articles of association (Registered Charity Number 1126166) and new Internal Rules.